 Sunbeam snakes do not grow very large, but they can reach lengths of up to 3 feet (91 cm).
 Despite their small size, they are incredibly fast and agile, making them difficult for predators to catch.
 They are also excellent climbers and swimmers, able to move quickly through branches, logs, and water with ease.

-See also What is Snowshoe Hare Animal
+See also What is Sperm Whale Animal

 Despite their small size, sunbeam snakes can be quite vocal when agitated or threatened.
 They often hiss loudly as a warning sign to potential predators that they should back away.
 If this warning is ignored, the sunbeam snake may bite as a last resort defense mechanism in order to escape the situation.